JonyEpsilon/openaltimeter-downloader/docs/readme.txt

 Changelog
 =========

+2.0.1.0: fix bug which prevents statistics window from opening.

 2.0.0.0: add support for annotating plots, and functions to automatically analyse DLG flights.
 New firmware version V7.

 1.2.0.0: new switch configuration settings to support firmware V6.
 Version of downloader and bundled firmware now shown in title bar.
 Support for the longer erase commands used by firmware V6.
 Super-secret hidden debugging tools (see the Hg commit messages!)